German Citizenship Reform: New Opportunities for Naturalization

 Q2: Would I be permitted to retain my country of birth’s original nationality and remain German?

 A: On all evidence, yes.
 The most surprising aspect of fitness with the reforms is the states’ acceptance of dual nationality.
-The applicants can be given German nationality without renouncing their country of birth or nationality.
+Applicants can be granted German nationality without renouncing their country of birth or nationality.

 Q3: Are there exemptions to autonomy in the finances?